everlytic/push-notifications-documentation/web/readme.md

 The options object that you need to provide to the `init` has the following fields:

 - `hash` You will get this hash from Everlytic _(See next section)_.
-- `autoSubscribe` Set this option if you would like your website to automatically subscribe people to Push Notifications (You won't need to call the SDK's `subscribe` method manually). _Note that this will only work for Anonymous Subscribes._
+- `autoSubscribe` Set this option if you would like your website to automatically subscribe people to Push Notifications (You won't need to call the SDK's `subscribe` method manually). _Note that this will pop up a modal asking the contact to enter their email address or to subscribe anonymously._
 - `debug` Set this option if you would like to see debug console output and disable the pre-flight check caching.

 ## Getting a hash from Everlytic